Hstrauss1/.../BuildingBlocks/2inputXOR/README.md

-This is a two input XOR it relies on several components
+This is a two input XOR it relies on internal componenets and the Inverter in /BuildingBLocks